History of the Chicago Cubs: Every three years

-The Curse
+The Curse of the Billy Goat

 The Cubs enjoyed one more pennant, at the close of another World War, led by outfielder Andy Pafko and infielder Phil Cavarretta.
 Due to the wartime travel restrictions, the first three games were played in Detroit, where the Cubs won two of them, and the last four were to be played at Wrigley.
 The Cubs won Game 1 9–0 and Claude Passeau tossed a one hitter in Game 3 to give the Northsiders a 2–1 advantage as the series shifted to Wrigley Field.

 In Game 4, the Curse of the Billy Goat was laid upon the Cubs when Philip K. Wrigley ejected Billy Sianis, who had come to the game with two box seat tickets, one for him and one for his goat.
 They paraded around for a few innings, but ultimately Wrigley demanded the goat leave the park due to complaints about its unpleasant odor.
 Upon his ejection, an angry Sianis uttered, "the Cubs, they ain't gonna win no more", and his family said he then sent a telegram to the Cubs owner saying that they would never win another Pennant or World Series.
 The Cubs lost game 4, and despite a heroic series by Cavarretta, lost the 1945 World Series in seven games.
-Although the Cubs occasionally appeared in post-season series since divisional play began in 1969, they did not appear in or win a World Series again until 2016.
+Although the Cubs occasionally appeared in post-season series since divisional play began in 1969, they did not win a Pennant or win a World Series again until 2016.

 The 1945 season actually followed five consecutive losing seasons, as if a curse had already started.
 From 1940 to 1992, over 53 seasons, the Cubs posted only 11 winning seasons, and six of them were consecutive from 1967 to 1972, during which the career of "Mr. Cub", Ernie Banks, ended.

 Late Wrigley years (1947–1981)

 1947–1981: The dark ages

 After the Curse of the Billy Goat, a few years into the post-World War II era, astute observers of the game began to suspect that something had gone wrong with the Cubs franchise, and that it might take them a long time to recover.
-In his 1950 book The World Series and Highlights of Baseball, LaMont Buchanan wrote the following prose next to photos of Wrigley (apparently taken during the 1945 World Series) and of their newly hired manager:"From the sublime to last place!
+In his 1950 book The World Series and Highlights of Baseball, LaMont Buchanan wrote the following prose next to photos of Wrigley (apparently taken during the 1945 World Series) and of their newly hired manager:

-Wrigley Field, the ivy of its walls still whispering of past greatness,

-Watches its Cubs grow less ferocious in '47, '48, '49.